top of page

 At the top end of the market, buyers are rarely choosing between lifestyle and returns.
 They are looking for both.
 The strongest holiday flats in Cyprus combine immediate liveability with long-term resale relevance and rental flexibility.

 Build quality matters just as much.
 In the holiday segment, cosmetic appeal often masks weaker standards in construction, maintenance planning or layout efficiency.
-Sophisticated buyers tend to look past staging and focus on the details that shape performance over time - materials, thermal efficiency, communal area specification, parking provision, security, storage and the practicality of the floorplan.
+Sophisticated buyers tend to look past staging and focus on the details that shape performance over time: materials, thermal efficiency, communal area specification, parking provision, security, storage and the practicality of the floorplan.
 These are not secondary features.
 They affect occupancy, guest satisfaction, service costs and exit value.

 There is also the management question.
 A holiday property is only as convenient as its operating model.
 Owners based abroad, or even those using the property part-time, need reliable oversight after completion.
 Without that, the asset can become management-heavy very quickly.